TacticsBadger/MonteCarloFootballMatchSim/README.md

 Team-H, xG-H, Team-A, xG-A.

-UPDATE 09-09-2023:
-I have prepared and added three csv files, with all the 380 games played in the Premier League seasons 2021-2022 and 2022-2023 season, and the first 4 games of the 2023-2024 season.
+There are three csv files in this repo, with all the 380 games played in the Premier League seasons 2021-2022 and 2022-2023 season, and the first 4 games of the 2023-2024 season.
 For each game in the file, a simulation will be conducted as if it were on a one-game basis.
 All the steps outlined above are valid for this choice as well.
 At the end of the simulations, a csv file is written with the following data:

 - home team